Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ## MCP

-- **MCP protocol**: MCP is an open standard designed to facilitate communication between LLMs and external data sources or tools.
+- **MCP Protocol**: MCP is an open standard designed to facilitate communication between LLMs and external data sources or tools.
 - **MCP Host**: The entity initiating the LLM request.
 - **MCP Client**: A built-in module within a host, specifically designed for interaction with the MCP server.
 - **MCP Server**: A dedicated server that interacts with MCP clients and provides MCP services.